 FTAI Infrastructure Inc. Reports First Quarter 2023 Results, Declares Dividend of $0.03 per Share of Common Stock

-/EIN News/ -- NEW YORK, May 02, 2023 (GLOBE NEWSWIRE) -- FTAI Infrastructure Inc. (NASDAQ:FIP) (the “Company” or “FTAI Infrastructure”) today reported financial results for the first quarter 2023.
-The Company’s consolidated comparative financial statements and key performance measures are attached as an exhibit to this press release.
+NEW YORK, May 02, 2023 (GLOBE NEWSWIRE) -- FTAI Infrastructure Inc. FIP (the "Company" or "FTAI Infrastructure") today reported financial results for the first quarter 2023.
+The Company's consolidated comparative financial statements and key performance measures are attached as an exhibit to this press release.

 Financial Overview